aaupadhy/AmCLR/README.md

-# AmCLR & XAmCLR PyTorch Implementation based on SogCLR
+# AmCLR & xAmCLR PyTorch Implementation based on SogCLR

 In this repo, we show how to train a self-supervised model by using Global Contrastive Loss (GCL) on a widely used bimodal image-text dataset [CC3M](https://ai.google.com/research/ConceptualCaptions/download).
 Initial experimentations are run on CC3M_mini (100k subset).